-Improvement - The Service moved to one cohort run in April 2018.
+The Service moved to one cohort run in April 2018.
 This will allow year on year comparisons to be made as the whole of the Service will be going through the process at the same time.
-The questionnaire phase has just concluded and the response rate achieved was 64% with a Board EEI score of 67, maintaining our position from the initial implementation phase.
+The response rate achieved was 64% with a Board EEI score of 67, maintaining our position from the initial implementation phase.

-Planned Activity - iMatter Team Reports have been issued week commencing 18th June 2018.
-This marks the commencement of the action planning phase.
-Our aim is to sustain the significant improvement achieved in 2017/18 with a 73% completion rate placing the Service within the higher performing Boards with the NHS Scotland average at 43%.
+Planned Activity - iMatter action planning phase commenced in June 2018 and the deadline for action plan responses was 10th September 2018.
+The Service achieved an excellent outcome, with the percentage of action plans completed by the end of the 12 week period at 86%.
+This achieved our aim of sustaining the significant improvement in 2017/18 with a 73% completion rate, placing the Service within the higher performing Boards with the NHS Scotland average at 43%.